Ar-maan05/mcp-persist/docs/production.md

 The practical rule: resumability makes a **dropped connection** recoverable, not a **lost computation**.
-Design long-running tools to be re-drivable by the client, and treat the store as delivery durability for messages already sent — not as a checkpoint of server-side work.
+Design long-running tools to be re-drivable by the client, and treat the store as delivery durability for messages already sent, not as a checkpoint of server-side work.

 ## 1. Wiring it into your app

 Create the store **once** at startup and share it across requests.
-The store wraps a connection/pool that **you own** — `mcp-persist` never opens or closes it for you, so create it on startup and close it on shutdown.
+The store wraps a connection/pool that **you own**: `mcp-persist` never opens or closes it for you, so create it on startup and close it on shutdown.
 The canonical pattern is an ASGI lifespan (Starlette/FastAPI shown; condensed from the examples):